 Agapanthus is the flower of summer and its tall blue, mauve or white heads grace gardens across Sydney.
 Agapanthus (Agapanthus praecox subsp. orientalis) is a perennial from South Africa and it’s a survivor from its thick, fleshy roots to its luxuriant green strappy leaves.

-Give agapanthus lots of sun, extra water when its really hot and dry and they’ll bloom abundantly.
+Give agapanthus lots of sun, plus extra water when its really hot and dry and they’ll bloom abundantly.
 Agapanthus plants that fail to flower are usually growing in too much shade.

 While they grow with little care, agapanthus plants respond to an application of fertiliser or composted manure in spring.